automediaAI/RSPlugin-sweetalert2/README.md

 # Instructions
 1. Download from [here](https://github.com/automediaAI/RSPlugin-sweetalert2/releases/download/v1.0/sweetalert2.plugin.zip)
-2. Access 'Components Plugin' folder from: React Studio Menu > Plugins > Show Plugin Manager > Show Plugins folder in Finder
+2. Access 'Components Plugin' folder from: React Studio Menu > Plugins > Show Plugin Manager > Show Plugins folder in Finder > Component Plugins
 3. Unzip and paste .plugin file in this folder
 4. Click 'Reload Plugins' from Plugin Menu
 5. You will see Styled Image component in the Components Menu